 in partnership with the San Francisco Conservatory of Music

-Collaborate side-by-side with the San Francisco Contemporary Music Players (SFCMP) on experimental and contemporary works by Timo Andres and Ingram Marshall
+Collaborate side-by-side with the San Francisco Contemporary Music Players on experimental and contemporary repertoire by Alexander Schubert and Steve Reich

-What: A week of rehearsals and a subscription-series concert performance with award-winning San Francisco Contemporary Music Players
+What: A week of rehearsals and a subscription-series concert performance in side-by-side configuration with members of the award-winning San Francisco Contemporary Music Players.

-SFCMP is offering a side-by-side winter term performance opportunity which is open to all students at SFCM who play instruments in the above-mentioned categories.
-Registration for these opportunities will be on a first-come, first-served basis, subject to approval by SFCMP’s Artistic Director, Eric Dudley and Artistic Production Director, Amadeus Regucera.
+SFCMP is offering a side-by-side winter term performance opportunity which is open to all students at SFCM who play the instruments in the above-mentioned categories.
+Registration for these opportunities will be on a first-come, first-served basis, subject to approval by SFCMP’s Artistic Director, Eric Dudley.

-Join the San Francisco Contemporary Music Players, the Bay Area’s largest and longest-standing contemporary music ensemble, for a week of rehearsals which will culminate in a Friday afternoon dress rehearsal and evening performance on a subscription-series concert.
-You will rehearse and perform one of two works, “Some Connecticut Gospel” by Bay-Area native composer Timo Andres (trombone and electric bass), or “Peaceable Kingdom,” by Ingram Marshall (flute, bassoon, violin, and viola), another composer with Bay Area roots.
-These pieces will be performed alongside the Bay Area’s best professional musicians and contemporary music specialists, under the leadership of SFCMP’s Artistic Director, Eric Dudley.
-Learn more at SFCMP.org
+Join the San Francisco Contemporary Music Players, the Bay Area’s largest and most longstanding contemporary music ensemble, for a week of rehearsals which will culminate in an evening performance on a professional, subscription-series concert.
+You will rehearse and perform the fascinating contemporary repertoire pieces HELLO by Alexander Schubert, and Eight Lines by Steve Reich.
+Both pieces will be performed alongside the Bay Area’s foremost contemporary music specialists, under the leadership of SFCMP’s Artistic Director, Eric Dudley.
+Learn more about this exciting performance opportunity at SFCMP.org

 ABOUT THE SIDE-BY-SIDE EXPERIENCE